 Patients who qualify for this unique solution to their knee pain will find several great advantages to partial knee replacement when compared to a total knee replacement.

 - First, the typical partial knee replacement patient will have increased motion in their knee after completing therapy above what typical total knee replacement patients will realize.

 - Second, the motion through flexion and extension will seem more natural because the anterior cruciate ligament (ACL) is maintained in partial knee replacement surgery, but is removed in a total knee resulting in a different, more mechanical feeling to the knee.
 The loss of the ACL in a total knee is thought to be the reason why patients are uncomfortable kneeling and descending stairs after surgery.

 - Third, partial knee replacement surgery is a more bone-conserving operation, which allows for the unlikely revision to a standard total knee replacement in those very few patients who either wear out the remainder of the maintained knee or have a loosening failure of the implant.

 Once it has been determined by your history, exam, and radiographs that you are a candidate for a partial knee replacement, it then becomes important to select the type of implant, the surgical technique and even the surgeon which is best suited to your situation.
 There are many types of partial knees from which to choose and just as many surgical techniques to implant them.
 How do you choose?

-What should make it easier for you to select the correct implant, technique and surgeon is to familiarize yourself with the most sophisticated technology available today, in which a sophisticated robotic arm and 3D spatial positioning software assists a well-trained, experienced knee surgeon to implant your knee in the most accurate way possible.
+What should make it easier for you to select the correct implant, technique, and surgeon is to familiarize yourself with the most advanced technology available today, in which a sophisticated robotic arm and 3D spatial positioning software assists a well-trained, experienced knee surgeon to implant your knee in the most accurate way possible.
 This is possible with Mako Technology!